ibm-cloud-docs/account/resourcegroups.md

 To add the resources to a resource group, complete the following steps:
 1. In the {{site.data.keyword.cloud_notm}} console, go to **Manage** > **Account** > **Account resources** > **Resource groups**.
 2. Click the **Actions** ![List of actions icon](../icons/action-menu-icon.svg) menu, and select **Add resources**.
 3. From here, you are directed to the catalog.
-You can search the offerings or filter based on a specific category, provider, pricing plan, type of compliance, or release type.
+You can search the products or filter based on a specific category, provider, pricing plan, type of compliance, or release type.
 Examples of resources include apps, service instances, container clusters, storage volumes, virtual servers, and software.

 ## Adding resources to a resource group by using the API
 {: #add_to_rgs_api}